An open workshop on safety, orientation and sovereignty

 Many digital insecurities have little to do with carelessness.
 Ignorance, shame, fear or convenience often play a role.
 Sometimes there is simply a lack of time or energy to deal with things that seem complicated or unpleasant.

-All of that is fine.
+All of this is fine.

 That’s how people work.